teck7/Blog-App/README.md

 ##### Request Article Error Feature Test
 In spec folder, create a request folder and inside create articles_spec.rb file.
 Inside the file write out all neccessary codes before running rspec in CLI.
 Then, solve any failure step by step.

-- write some responses if no article found
+- write some web responses if no article found

 Failure 1: ActiveRecord::RecordNotFound:
            Couldn't find Article with 'id'=xxxx